 Use social webs to be in contact

-You can also reply to your customers’ questions without necessarily going through direct contact by proposing them a list of FAQs.
-Accordingly, customers will be able to find, easily and briefly, the answer to a supposed “common” question without the need to go through customer service.
+You can also reply to your customers’ questions without necessarily going through direct contact by proposing to them a list of FAQs.
+Accordingly, customers will be able to find, easily and briefly, the answer to a supposed “common” question without the need to go through eCommerce customer service.
 By doing this, your agents will have the time to concentrate on more complex subjects and focus on more tactful demands.